 When asked about our goals, we usually tie them to our careers or our finances.
 While our careers can definitely help us achieve our financial goals, delving into the world of personal finance can be a great complement to this.
-One way to supercharge your personal financial chops is to read some of the best Canadian personal finance blogs — or fifteen of them.
+One way to supercharge your personal financial chops is to read some of the best Canadian personal finance blogs — or fourteen of them.

 The world of personal finance in Canada can seem like a mystery to some, but what if it didn’t have to be?
 Regardless of your goals, there is plenty of information out there to help you achieve them.
 Whether you’re looking to pay down debt, build up credit, invest, or save, there is a ton of information available online — the trick is finding the right kind for you, your lifestyle, and your needs.

 The sheer amount of information available on personal finance websites can be overwhelming, so we put together our list of the best Canadian personal finance blogs you should be following to help you master your money management.

 In school, some of us wanted to be friends with the student who did all the reading, listened in class, and took the best notes (and some of us were that student).
 Why?
 Because when it came time to prepare for a test, we knew we’d be ready.

 Today, we’re that friend for you.
 We’ve done the reading, taken the notes, and now we're ready to present some of our favourite Canadian personal finance blogs.
 Some are informative, others are entertaining, but every single one is worth your time!
 Here are our 15 favourite blogs about personal finance for Canadians, in no particular order: